Mooryati Soedibyo: Personal life

-In 1973, the hobby of drinking herbal medicine Mooryati Soedibyo, which had been done since she was young, finally developed as a business.
-The concoction of the recipe for Surakarta Sunanate, which was originally given to his friends, turned into a business.
-800 products were exported to approximately 20 countries, including Russia, the Netherlands, Japan, South Africa, the Middle East, Malaysia and Brunei.

 Soedibyo founded the cosmetics company Mustika Ratu in 1975.
 The company also operates its own spa resorts.
 In 2002, she was named Entrepreneur of the Year by Ernst & Young Indonesia.

-She has served as a member of the Regional Representative Council and as a member and vice chairperson of the People's Consultative Assembly.
+Soedibyo served as a member of the Regional Representative Council and as a member and vice chairperson of the People's Consultative Assembly.

-In 1990, Soedibyo acquired the license for the Puteri Indonesia beauty pageant and established herself as the national director.
+In 1990, Soedibyo acquired the licence for the Puteri Indonesia beauty pageant and established herself as the national director.

 In 2016, she published an autobiography Menerobos Tradisi Memasuki Dunia Baru, The Untold Story.

+Soedibyo died on 24 April 2024, at the age of 96.